 Jean Grainger – writes great stories about Ireland.
 Reading “The Tour” made me want to move Ireland!

 Mark Dawson – His John Milton series about a guy the British government calls when they want to get someone off the books.
 I’ve only read the first one so far, “The Cleaner” and I just had to finish it!
 A bit like Lee Child whose first couple of books I liked too.

-Oh and about that Michail Bulgagov – He’s the author of Master and Margarita.
-It’s the one book I’d probably take with me on the desert island.
+Oh, and about that Michail Bulgagov – He’s the author of Master and Margarita.
+That is the one book I’d probably take with me on the desert island.
 It’s a totally madcap, funny story about how the Devil arrived with his entourage in Moscow and caused havoc.
 And every time I read it, I discover something new.